adaltas/node-nikita/docs/content/metadata/tolerant.md

 ---
 title: Metadata "tolerant"
-redirects:
-- /options/tolerant/
 ---

 # Metadata "tolerant" (boolean, optional, false)

-The "tolerant" option guaranty the execution of any action wether there was an error or not in a previous actions.
+The "tolerant" metadata guaranty the execution of any action wether there was an error or not in a previous actions.

 ## Usage

-The sleep value is a a boolean activating the option if `true`.
-By default, the option is set to `false`
+The sleep value is a a boolean activating the metadata if `true`.
+By default, the metadata is set to `false`

 ```js
 require('nikita')